aiidalab/aiidalab-qe/docs/source/installation/install.rst

 .. tip::

-   You may also install the app directly from the host computer using AiiDAlab launch with
+   If you're using `aiidalab-launch` to start AiiDAlab locally, you may also install the app directly from the host computer with

    .. code-block::